Nikhil1479/Docker/README.md

 $ docker-compose up -d
 ```

-Basic `docker-compose.yml` file looks like this:
+A Basic `docker-compose.yml` file looks like this:
 ```yaml
 version: "3"
 services: